-A portion of the proceeds of the 2020 Series D-1 Bonds and the proceeds of the 2020 Series D-2 Bonds are expected to be used by the Corporation to finance three (3) senior mortgage loans (the "2020 Series D Senior Mortgage Loans") and two (2) subordinate mortgage loans (the "2020 Series D Subordinate Mortgage Loans").
-A portion of the proceeds of the 2020 Series D-1-B Bonds is expected to be used by the Corporation to refund a portion of the Corporation's Multi-Family Housing Revenue Bonds, 2016 Series I-2-A-1 (the "2016 Series I-2 Bonds") which were previously issued to finance one (1) Mortgage Loan (the "2020 Series D/2016 Series I-2 Mortgage Loan" and, collectively with the 2020 Series D Senior Mortgage Loans and the 2020 Series D Subordinate Mortgage Loans, the "2020 Series D Mortgage Loans").
-A portion of the proceeds of the 2020 Series D-1 Bonds and a portion of the proceeds of the 2020 Series F Bonds are expected to be used by the Corporation to finance one (1) senior mortgage loan (the "2020 Series D/F Mortgage Loan").
-The remaining portion of the proceeds of the 2020 Series D-1 Bonds is expected to be used by the Corporation to redeem the Corporation's Multi-Family Housing Revenue Bonds, 2010 Series G, 2010 Series J-1 and 2010 Series K-1 (collectively, the "2020 Series D-1 Refunded Bonds"), which were previously issued to finance Mortgage Loans.
+A portion of the proceeds of the 2020 Series D-1 Bonds and the proceeds of the 2020 Series D-2 Bonds are expected to be used by the Corporation to finance [three (3)] senior mortgage loans (the "2020 Series D Senior Mortgage Loans") and [three (3)] subordinate mortgage loans (the "2020 Series D Subordinate Mortgage Loans").
+A portion of the proceeds of the 2020 Series D-1 Bonds is expected to be used by the Corporation to refund a portion of the Corporation's Multi-Family Housing Revenue Bonds, 2016 Series I-2-A-1 (the "2016 Series I-2 Bonds") which were previously issued to finance one (1) Mortgage Loan (the "2020 Series D/2016 Series I-2 Mortgage Loan" and, collectively with the 2020 Series D Senior Mortgage Loans and the 2020 Series D Subordinate Mortgage Loans, the "2020 Series D Mortgage Loans").
+A portion of the proceeds of the 2020 Series D-1 Bonds and a portion of the proceeds of the 2020 Series F Bonds are expected to be used by the Corporation to finance [two (2)] senior mortgage loans (the "2020 Series D-1 Bonds is expected to be used by the Corporation to redeem the Corporation's Multi-Family Housing Revenue Bonds, 2010 Series G, 2010 Series J-1 and 2010 Series K-

+1 (collectively, the "2020 Series D-1 Refunded Bonds"), which were previously issued to finance Mortgage Loans.
 See "PLAN OF FINANCING-General-2020 Series D Bonds" and "-2020 Series F Bonds."

-The proceeds of the 2020 Series E Bonds and a portion of the proceeds of the 2020 Series F Bonds are expected to be used by the Corporation to finance two (2) senior mortgage loans (the "2020 Series E/F Mortgage Loans").
+The proceeds of the 2020 Series E Bonds and a portion of the proceeds of the 2020 Series F Bonds are expected to be used by the Corporation to finance [two (2)] senior mortgage loans (the "2020 Series E/F Mortgage Loans").
 See "PLAN OF FINANCING-General-2020 Series E Bonds" and "-2020 Series F Bonds."

-A portion of the proceeds of the 2020 Series F Bonds is expected to be used by the Corporation to finance all or portions of three (3) senior mortgage loans and four (4) subordinate mortgage loans (the "2020 Series F Mortgage Loans").
+A portion of the proceeds of the 2020 Series F Bonds is expected to be used by the Corporation to finance [three (3)] senior mortgage loans and [four (4))] subordinate mortgage loans (the "2020 Series F Mortgage Loans").
 The remaining proceeds of the 2020 Series F Bonds are expected to be deposited in the Bond Proceeds Account to be applied in the future at the direction of the Corporation for any purpose permitted under the Act, the General Resolution and the applicable 2020 Supplemental Resolution, including, but not limited to, the redemption of Bonds and the financing of mortgage loans.
 See "PLAN OF FINANCING-General-2020 Series F Bonds."